nmestrada/Homework-React-1/README.md

 3. Run the tests: `npm test`
 4. Run it locally: `npm start`

 Your goal here is to make all the tests pass.
-Currently, they are all pending.
-So, you'll need to un-pend them by replacing `xit` with `it` for each test, as you work through each test.

 The tests are organized in tiers.
 You are advised to work through these tiers in order (`tests/tier-1` followed by `tests/tier-2.js`, etc).

-You may want to run a single test in isolation (it keeps the test output a lot cleaner).
+You may want to run a single test in isolation.
 To do so, replace `it` with `it.only`.
 Just remember to change it back to `it` after you're done with that test. 😉

 The React Dev Tools are your friend!